micha/json-table/README.md

 456     5.00
 ```

-From here we can process the values with Unix shell utilities.
-For example, to
+**Jt** is simple to use because that's all it does.
+From here we can process
-compute the sum of the amounts for account 123:
+the values in the shell.
+For example, to compute the sum of the amounts for
+account 123:

 ```bash
 cat <<+++ |